Distributed Local Verification using Proofs with(out) Errors: Model and Preliminaries

-The pair $(L, \mathcal{A})$ is called the labeling scheme for the graph property $\mathcal{P}$.
-It is also well-accepted to refer to a local verifier $\mathcal{A}$ as a \textit{verification algorithm} for a particular labeling scheme.
+We say that the node $v$ \emph{accepts} (resp. \emph{reject}) when it outputs $1$ (resp. $0$).
+We put emphasis on the fact that when $G$ does not satisfy the property $\mathcal{P}$, there must exist at least one rejecting node for any proof assignment.
+It is also well-accepted to refer to a local verifier $\mathcal{A}$ as a \textit{verification algorithm}, and we adopt the same.

-In this paper, we segregate the labeling on a given graph $G$ into two types.
-The first one is an \emph{oracular labeling} $L_O$ of $G$.
-The other one is referred to as the \emph{erroneous} or \emph{adversarial labeling}, denoted by $L_{adv}$ that differs from $L_O$ in at most $i~(< k)$ nodes within $N_k(v)$ for every node $v \in V$.
-Intuitively, this means that the adversary modifies oracular labeling such that there are at most $i$ errors (changed labels) in labels of nodes within $N_k(v)$ for each $v$.
-From now on, we use $i$ exclusively for representing the number of errors.
-In our consideration, the view distance $k$ will be a function of $i$ in future sections.
-By $(L_O, \mathcal{A})_{\lambda, k}$-system, we indicate the labeling scheme $(L_O, \mathcal{A})$ that requires $\lambda$ labels and a view distance $k$ at every node.
-By $(L_{adv}, \mathcal{A}_i)_{\lambda, k}^i$-system, we represent the labeling scheme $(L_{adv}, \mathcal{A}_i)$, where $L_{adv}$ differs from $L_O$ in at most $i$ nodes within the $k$-hop view distance of every node and the algorithm $\mathcal{A}_i$ uses $\lambda$ labels with a view distance $k$.

-\textbf{Equivalence with LOCAL Model:} As mentioned earlier, this model is equivalent to the well-known LOCAL model \cite{peleg2000distributed}, in the sense that a verifier with view distance $d$ can be implemented in $d$ synchronous communication rounds \cite{DBLP:conf/podc/GoosS11} of LOCAL.
+\textbf{Equivalence with the LOCAL Model:} As mentioned earlier, this model is equivalent to the well-known LOCAL model \cite{peleg2000distributed}, in the sense that a verifier with view distance $k$ can be implemented in $k$ synchronous communication rounds \cite{DBLP:conf/podc/GoosS11} of the LOCAL model.

+$\blacktriangleright$ \textbf{Erroneous or Adversarial Proofs.} In this paper, we segregate the concept of proofs on a given graph $G$ into two types.
+The first one is an \emph{oracular proof}, denoted by $L_O$ and provided by a trustworthy oracle, which means that the completeness and the soundness properties are satisfied under $L_O$.
+The other one is referred to as the \emph{erroneous} or \emph{adversarial proof}, denoted by $L_{adv}$, which is provided by the adversary by modifying the oracular proof of the graph $G$ for some property $\mathcal{P}$.
+Such a modification introduced by the adversary may potentially cause all nodes to accept even if $G \notin \mathcal{P}$ or some nodes to reject when $G \in \mathcal{P}$.

+To study its effect in the context of verification problems, we consider the following adversarial proof model.
+In this paper, we assume that $L_{adv}$ differs from $L_O$ in at most $i$ nodes within $N_{2i+1}(v)$ for every node $v \in V$.
+A graph property $\mathcal{P}$ admits an \textit{erroneous proof} if there is a local verifier $\mathcal{A}$ satisfying the following two properties: